polakluk/socAnalytics/README.md

-# fbAnalytics
+# socAnalytics
-Python script for Facebook analyze
+Python script for analysis of social networks